NicolasKorzusehec/Pay-together/README.md

 # Pay-together
 This is a app proposed by the school of innovation of ITBA at the SPRINT 2 of their fullstack developer course.
-Te objetive is make a easy way for share expenses with friends.
+The objetive is make a easy way for share expenses with friends.

 ## Table of contents